awni/awni.github.io/_posts/2021-10-3-intro-fisher-information.md

 where $\mathcal{L}$ is the likelihood function.

-**Data privacy.** One relatively recent use for Fisher information (which is an area I am working on[^privacy]) is to use Fisher information as a tool for data privacy.
+**Data privacy.** One relatively recent use for Fisher information (which is an area I am working on[^privacy]) is using it as a tool for data privacy.
 We can invert the role of the samples and the parameters and measure the Fisher information of the parameters at the samples.
-The parameters in this case could be a machine-learning model and the samples are data from different individuals on which the model was trained.
+The parameters in this case could be a machine-learning model, and the samples are data from different individuals on which the model was trained.
 The Fisher information of the model about the data then quantifies the privacy loss for different individuals when revealing the model.

 ### Footnotes